iTrooz/nmap-appimage/README.md

 Releases are automatic and happen each month, if a new nmap version was released

+nmap is a complety separate project not handled by me, found at https://nmap.org .
+This project only covers the AppImage packaging

 ## Syntax
 Different syntaxes are available :
 ```